barchstien/garden-reporter/collector/README.md

    0x7 115200
  * EC (CCA failure), counter, what about pooling it ?
  * EA (ACK failure)

+#### Conclusions
+ * setup End Point as :
+   - Cycle Sleep
+   - IR = 0
+   - keep SO default
+   End Point send a sample on wake up
+   Use this as a signal
+   0x82 (RX (Receive) Packet 64-bit Address IO)
+ * use RSSI from wake up sample frame
+ * send remote AT cmd
+   - IS to get samples
+   - DB for last RSSI
+     !
+Different from pervious RSSI
+   - EA ACK failure cnt
+     !
+For collector too
+   - EC CCA failure cnt
+     ! collector too

 ## Python
 Use **pipenv** to manage virtual env and packages